machalliance/standards/README.md

 By adhering to these principles, the MACH Alliance aims to foster an ecosystem of interoperable, best-of-breed technology solutions that empower businesses to build flexible, scalable, and future-proof digital platforms.

-## Guidance for software architects amd technology leaders
+## Guidance for software architects and technology leaders

 Not sure where to start on your composable implementation journey?
 We recommend referencing these guides in the order they appear here.
 Dive into [reference materials](/reference/) and [diagrams](/src/diagrams/) for additional detail.